 Japanese beetles lay their eggs in the ground.
 The larvae hatch from the eggs and eat the roots of your grass or plants.
 Brown patches in lawns during the winter and spring may be signs of Japanese beetle infestations.
 They kill grass as they chomp through the roots.

 Once the larvae pupate, they turn into adult beetles and emerge from the ground in early to mid June.
 Females secrete a special scent that humans can’t smell called a pheromone.
 This chemical is “hey baby, I’m available!” scent to the males, who use it to find eligible females for mating.
 By late July, the females have mated and tunneled back into the ground to lay eggs and die, thus completing the life cycle.

 How to Get Rid of Japanese Beetles

-Now that you have an inkling about the life of the Japanese beetles, you may understand a little of what I meant by attacking them during multiple phases of their life cycle.
+Now that you have an inkling about the life of the Japanese beetles, you may understand a little of what I meant by Japanese life cycle control.
 The truth is, Japanese beetles are imported insects that made their way into the United States around 1917.
 They left behind their nature predators in Asia.
 Thus we have beetles who are prolific, bad for our crops, and without natural predators.
 Not a good situation.

 To get rid of Japanese beetles, you have to disrupt them at every stage of their life cycle.